Tutorial

 and {}

-important and has specific meaning in Python which we will cover soon.
+This is important and has specific meaning in Python which will be

-Now let us look at the expression with our two remaining constants:
+Now look at the expression with the two remaining constants:

 sympy.expand(completed_square)